-Firstly, when He died, the veil of the temple that separated the people from the Holiest of Holy places where Father God resides was torn from top to bottom.
-Jesus said that He came to show us the Father and told His disciples that when He went to be with His Father again that we were to pray directly to the Father in Jesus' name.
+Firstly, when He died, the veil of the temple that separated the people from the Holiest of Holy places, where Father God resides, was torn from top to bottom.
+Jesus said that He came to show us the Father and told His disciples that when He went to be with His Father again that we were to pray directly to the Father in Jesus’ name.

 And in that day ye shall ask me nothing.
 Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give [it] you.
 John 16:23 KJV

-So now we are covered by Jesus' blood.
+So now we are covered by Jesus’ blood.
 Our dirtiness, nakedness, fear, guilt, and shame that kept us from the presence of the Father has been removed.
-Now we can have a relationship with our Heavenly Father which was never before possible!
+Therefore, we can have a relationship with our Heavenly Father which was never before possible!

 The power we’ve been given:

 Another amazing gift that Jesus gave us after the cross was the Holy Spirit on the day of Pentecost.
 Now we have a member of the Godhead dwelling within us!
 Through the Holy Spirit and in the name of Jesus, we have the power to overturn the works of the enemy in our lives.
 We have authority over every crispy critter of the enemy’s kingdom that would want to join us and lead us away from the nature of God.

 Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
 Luke 10:19 KJV

 We still need to appropriate it!

 That said, if we don’t appropriate that power, if we think that everything was finished at the cross, we will render the Holy Spirit useless in our lives.
 He’ll be pretty bored with nothing to do while we squirm with the effects and consequences of the enemy’s influence on our lives.